jacerider/studio/README.md

 This code is published under the [MIT License](http://opensource.org/licenses/MIT).
 This means you can do almost anything with it, as long as the copyright notice and the accompanying license file is left intact.

-## Contributing

-Feel free to send pull requests or create issues if you come across problems or have great ideas.
-Any input is appreciated!

-## franzl/studio for enterprise

-Available as part of the Tidelift Subscription

-The maintainers of franzl/studio and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/packagist-franzl-studio?utm_source=packagist-franzl-studio&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)